komali2/blog/content/posts/taidong-indepth-tourism/index.md

 This tour was a bit less structured than the previous one, with a younger local finding us after we'd been chilling out for a bit, and reading a script off a piece of paper in somewhat challenged English.
 We quickly switched to preferring her to just speak Mandarin while Liana and Steven helped translate.
 No local student provided for translation here, for some reason, not that I minded.

 We were given rides (why not just a quick hike?
 I'm not sure) higher up the mountain into the tribal area proper, where we were brought to a little supermarket all the people we met really liked to talk about.
 It was run by the third generation of a family of Han Chinese that had come to the village decades ago.
-They're reknown for being kind and letting children and poor people just take food.
+They're renown for being kind and letting children and poor people just take food.
 Later we learn they keep fastidious records and people would often find their grandparents had large debts at the store after they died.
 A lot of the food in the supermarket was super oldschool, lots of various canned good that Stephen and the other Taiwanese kept saying they hadn't seen in ages.
 That made me think about how boomers seemed to be eating a lot of funky canned food, which I thought was just a USA thing, but apparently not.
 We all bought little ice creams and headed to the second stop: a cool overhang that the village chief built cause he thought it would be a cool place to hang out in.

 {{< figure src="woodhangout.jpg" alt="Hanging out in the overhang thing." caption="Nice view!" >}}
 {{< figure src="woodoldlady.jpg" alt="An old lady picking plants." caption="An old lady was picking random plants below us." >}}
-{{< figure src="woodtourguide.jpg" alt="Our tourgide for Paiwan tribe." caption="Our tour guide." >}}
+{{< figure src="woodtourguide.jpg" alt="Our tour guide for Paiwan tribe." caption="Our tour guide." >}}
 {{< figure src="woodmotorcycleguy.jpg" alt="A man on a motorcycle, outside the little supermarket." caption="Just some guy I liked the vibe of, coming to pick something up from the supermarket." >}}

 We piled back into the cars for another short ride (why not just hike???) to a cafe up on the hill.
 This was really cool, a gorgeous natural wood cafe with all outside seating, facing out over the ocean.
 Surrounded by native plants and little nick-nacks.
 All local to Taiwan tea, coffee, and snacks.
-We hung out at the cafe for a few hours without any kind of intinerary, so we basically interrogated the tour guide on information about the village, the tribal lifestyle, why she decided to move back to the town from Taipei, and etc.
+We hung out at the cafe for a few hours without any kind of itinerary, so we basically interrogated the tour guide on information about the village, the tribal lifestyle, why she decided to move back to the town from Taipei, and etc.

 {{< figure src="wooddragonfruit.jpg" alt="A dragonfruit plant" caption="There was wild dragonfruit growing near the cafe." >}}
 {{< figure src="woodfruit.jpg" alt="Fruit growing on a tree" caption="And other fruit!" >}}